SeanAtho/A2-MyHealth_Desktop_GUI_Application-RMIT-Further_Programming/README.md

     cd C:\Users\yourusername\Desktop\MyHealth

     Remember to replace C:\Users\mrsti\Desktop\MyHealth with the actual path of your project folder.
 4. Now, you can compile all the Java files at once using the javac command.
-The -cp option is used to specify the classpath, and . means the current directory. src\*.java is a wildcard that matches all .java files in the 'src' directory.
-External .jar files are located in the lib folder of your project.
+The -cp option is used to specify the classpath, and . means the current directory. src\*.java is a wildcard that matches all .java files in the 'src' directory.External .jar files are located in the lib folder of your project.
 Here's how you can compile by entering the following into the command prompt. *Navigate to your project directory

 5. Generate the sources.txt file: